MaheshSyamK/Face-Mask-Detection-System/README.md

 Description:
 This repository contains a Convolutional Neural Network (CNN)-based face mask detection system.
 It classifies images into two categories: "With Mask" and "Without Mask."
 The project includes data preprocessing, model architecture definition, training, and performance evaluation.
-The model is built using TensorFlow, OpenCV, and Python.
+The model is built using TensorFlow, and Python.

 Dataset
 The dataset is not included in this repository.
 You need to download the dataset from Kaggle.
 Ensure the dataset is structured as follows: